Warisnagar Assembly constituency

+Warisnagar is an assembly constituency in Samastipur district in the Indian state of Bihar.
+The candidates of Rashtriya Janata Dal used to win from this constituency in earlier elections, but from 2010 onwards, the candidates of Janata Dal (United) started winning from here.
+This assembly seat has influence of members of Koeri and Kurmi who are descisive in ensuring victory of a candidate.

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 132 Warisnagar Assembly constituency is composed of the following: Warisnagar and Khanpur community development blocks; and Madhurapur, Rahtauli, Dahiyar Ranna, Parsa, Bhataura and Dumra Mohan gram panchayats of Shivaji Nagar CD Block.

 Warisnagar Assembly constituency is part of No. 23 Samastipur (Lok Sabha constituency).